-"The strength of Cambridge IGCSE qualifications is internationally recognized and has provided an international pathway for our students to continue their studies around the world."
+'The strength of Cambridge IGCSE qualifications is internationally recognised and has provided an international pathway for our students to continue their studies around the world.'
 Gary Tan, Head of Schools and CEO, Raffles International Group of Schools, Indonesia

-International Recognition and Acceptance
+Recognition and progression

-Our expertise in curriculum, teaching and learning, and assessment is the basis for the recognition of our programs and qualifications around the world.
-The combination of knowledge and skills in Cambridge IGCSE First Language English (US) gives students a solid foundation for further study.
-Candidates who achieve grades A to C are well prepared to follow a wide range of courses including Cambridge International AS & A Level English Language.
+The combination of knowledge and skills in Cambridge IGCSE (9-1) First Language English gives learners a solid foundation for further study.
+Candidates who achieve grades 4 to 9 are well prepared to follow a wide range of courses including Cambridge International AS & A Level English Language.

 Cambridge IGCSEs are accepted and valued by leading universities and employers around the world as evidence of academic achievement.
-Many universities require a combination of Cambridge International AS and A Levels and Cambridge IGCSEs or equivalent to meet their entry requirements.
+Many universities require a combination of Cambridge International AS & A Levels and Cambridge IGCSEs or equivalent to meet their entry requirements.